UBC-MDS/maternal_health_classification/CONTRIBUTING.md

 To keep the workflow clean and organized, please follow these branch naming conventions when contributing to this project:

-	•	docs/: Use this prefix for branches that involve documentation updates or changes.
+	•	docs\: Use this prefix for branches that involve documentation updates or changes.
-        Example: docs/update-readme
+        Example: docs\update-readme
-	•	fix/: Use this prefix for branches that fix bugs or issues in the codebase.
+	•	fix\: Use this prefix for branches that fix bugs or issues in the codebase.
-        Example: fix/login-bug
+        Example: fix\classification-report
-	•	feature/: Use this prefix for branches that add new features, scripts, or major changes to the codebase.
+	•	feature\: Use this prefix for branches that add new features, scripts, or major changes to the codebase.
-        Example: feature/add-authentication
+        Example: feature\add-authentication

 ### Code of Conduct